 10 Gaelic Loanwords to Celebrate St. Patrick's Day

-On account of conquest, commerce, and immigration over hundreds of years, the English and Irish languages have mingled together and intertwined.
+On account of conquest, commerce, and immigration over hundreds of years, English and Gaelic have mingled together and intertwined.
 From all this contact, a set of curious and often cheeky vocabulary has found its way into the English vernacular.
 The list below, spanning from the firmly grounded to the loftiest of the poetic, will enliven any type of St. Paddy's Day revelry.

 Derived from the Gaelic word for shoe, this noun in English today has two meanings.
 The first, used to describe a fashion of perforated leather shoes, recalls the style employed by Gaels to allow water to drain out of their shoes while traversing soggy bogs.
 The second, slang for an Irish or Scottish accent, is assumedly derived from the former.